The terrapins were an exotic mistake. ‘Toast’ and ‘Marmalade’ were…

 My boyfriend at that time, who took me to the high-end bash, was angry and unsympathetic towards the KS queen who silenced the gasping onlookers.

 On reflection, his unsisterly stance makes sense.
 He was terrified of dying and losing his looks.
 More than that, he was worried about scaring his young lover.

 He was nursing a secret, positive status.
 He was hiding the AIDS which was haunting him.
 It could have killed me.
 Then, it killed him.

 Steroids and strippers

 I learned of his death, a few years later, while working at QX.
-Somebody came in to place an obituary and as I typed in the details, the penny dropped; it was the man who gave me acid on Christmas Eve, sold ‘roids to strippers and denied being positive at every turn.
-That man, that lover, now dead.
+Somebody came in to place an obituary.
+As I typed in details, the penny dropped.

-It’s a plot worthy of a soap opera, but in those days, untimely deaths and grim coincidence were a daily grind.
+It’s a plot worthy of a soap opera.
+In those chaotic days, untimely deaths and dark coincidence were a daily grind.
 Did those experiences make me aware of the potential price of careless sex?
 For sure.
-24-7?
-As if.
-Is the current climate of PEP treatment, riddled pin-ups and raw orgies inducing a less thoughtful approach to sex?
-Go look at the stats.

 Meth heads and gym bunnies

-Is unsafe sex down to low self esteem or reckless stupidity?
-There’s a lot of issues up for discussion and we’ve got to keep talking and thinking.
-The idea of ‘community’ might sound unfashionable and idealistic, but we shouldn’t dismiss it, nor forget the countries where being LGBT is potentially life threatening.
-We owe them our support before we luxuriate in a fragile veneer of apps and apathy.
+The idea of ‘community’ might sound unfashionable and idealistic, but we shouldn’t dismiss it, nor forget the countries where being queer is potentially life threatening and AIDS is still a killer.
+We owe them our support before we drown in a sheen of apps and apathy.